xjorma/EarthMeshHoudini/README.md

 - It seems there is an issue with atlasing when too many meshes are loaded.

 ## Planified Improvement
-- <s>Make the download phase interruptible, presently you only rely on the **max_meshes** parameter to avoid a very long wait or an infinite loop while experimenting with LOD parameters.</s> **(Done)**
+- <s>Make the download phase interruptible.
+Currently, you can only rely on the max_meshes parameter to avoid a very long wait or an infinite loop while experimenting with LOD parameters.</s> **(Done)**
-- <s>Optimize the mesh construction, I already optimized this part a lot.
-I will try to optimize it more.
-I am open to suggestions.</s> **(Done)**
+- <s>Optimize mesh construction.
+I have already optimized this part significantly, but I will continue to improve it.
+I am open to suggestions</s> **(Done)**
-- Probably a ton based on your feedback.
+- More improvements based on your feedback.

 ## Warning
-I am not a legal expert, but the meshes from google are copyrighted.
-Be careful when using them in a project.
+I am not a legal expert, but be aware that the meshes from Google are copyrighted.
+Please be careful when using them in a project.